-When you don't post an essay, you will do the week's reading anyway and post a response to the essay of another student.
-Like the essays, this is due on a Tuesday or Friday.
+On most occasions when you don't post an essay, you will do the week's reading anyway and post a response to the essay of another student.
+Like the essays, this is usually due on Monday or Thursday.
 Find other students' essays through each Discussion Assignment's Post icon.
 Each response should be at least 75 words long and should express agreement, disagreement, and reasons for your view.
-You will do a total of two responses in Discussions #1-#4 and two in Discussions #5-#8.
+You will do a total of two responses in Discussions #1-#5 and two in Discussions #6-#10.

 This means that during the term you must post four bulletin essays of your own and four responses to others' essays.
 Essays are graded on a 25-point scale; responses on a 5-point scale.
+There is no extra credit with essays or responses.
+Note: there is no credit for posting a response on a Discussion for which you have already submitted an essay.